 It’s seldom appropriate to ask a person about their sexual orientation or gender identity.
 Your perception of another person’s sexual orientation (gay or straight) or gender identity (male or female) is not necessarily what it appears.

 No one can know for sure unless the person has actually declared that they are gay, straight, bisexual, or transgender.
-PFLAG recommends creating a safe space by showing your support of LGBTQ issues on a non-personal level.
-For example, take an interest in openly discussing and learning about topics such as same-sex marriage or LGBTQ rights in the workplace.
-Learn about LGBTQ communities and culture.
-Come out as an ally, regardless of if your friend or loved one is LGBTQ.
+PFLAG recommends creating a safe space by showing your support of LGBTQIA issues on a non-personal level.
+For example, take an interest in openly discussing and learning about topics such as same-sex marriage or LGBTQIA rights in the workplace.
+Learn about LGBTQIA communities and culture.
+Come out as an ally, regardless of if your friend or loved one is LGBTQIA.

 Try the question another way: How does someone know they are heterosexual?